Central Memorial Park: Activities

-An annual, civic, wreath laying commemorating Remembrance Day occurs each November 11 with The Calgary Highlanders conducting a Unit parade and ceremony of remembrance at which many organizations and civilians pay their respects.
+An annual, civic, wreath laying commemorating Remembrance Day occurs each November 11 with The Calgary Highlanders (10th Canadians) conducting a unit parade and ceremony of remembrance at which many organizations and civilians pay their respects.

 ANZAC Day is commemorated annually each April at the cenotaph.

 Since January 2017, Calgary's international literary festival Wordfest has operated from the library's second floor, and the organization runs author events from there and other locations.

 SHAW PRIDE celebrates Pride with commissioned artists from 2SLGBTQ+, BIPOC, and ally communities.
 The murals are unveiled every August (since 2020) and sit in separate corners of Central Memorial Park, connected by a rainbow sidewalk.

 During the COVID-19 pandemic, the park became a gathering place for protests against vaccine mandates and other public health measures.